Tips & Coaching

 Before we kick off; Are you unsure if you have ADHD?
 Take our Free Adult Self-report Scale ADHD Assessment to investigate further.

-What is Neurodiverse Coaching?
+What is Neurodivergent Coaching?

 Coaching as a whole acknowledges the distinct strengths and challenges that come with neurodiversity, focusing not on fitting these individuals into a standard mold, but on leveraging their unique talents and perspectives.